Home Prices And Mortgage Rates Continue To Rise

 This BLOG On Home Prices And Mortgage Rates Continue To Rise Was UPDATED And PUBLISHED On July 5th, 2020

-Mortgage Rates Continue To Rise This Week
+Mortgage Rates Continue To Rise this week.

 Where Are Mortgage Rates Heading And Why A Sudden Jump In Rates?

-Good Economic News
+Mortgage Rates Continue To Rise: Good Economic News

 The Future Of Mortgage Rates

-Nobody has a crystal ball where mortgage rates are headed but most industry experts warn that mortgage rates will experience extreme volatility in the coming days, weeks, and months before it stabilizes.
+Nobody has a crystal ball where mortgage rates are headed.
+Most industry experts warn that mortgage rates will experience extreme volatility in the coming days, weeks, and months before it stabilizes.

-Should I Wait For Mortgage Rates To Drop?
+Mortgage Rates Continue To Rise: Should I Wait For Mortgage Rates To Drop?

 By all signs the way the market is, it looks like a repeat of May 2013 where mortgage rates spiked up and never returned to the lower levels it was.
-Millions of homeowners who had refinance mortgages in the pipeline never had a chance to refinance due to not locking their mortgage loans.
+Millions of homeowners who had to refinance mortgages in the pipeline never had a chance to refinance due to not locking their mortgage loans.
 If you are in the process of refinancing and have not locked your mortgage rates as of today, I strongly recommend that you lock your rates as soon as possible.
 Mortgage rates are still at historical lows and are 0.25% lower today than it was the same time one year ago.